Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Conclusion

 \section{Conclusion}

-In this work, we proposed an approach for computing the hyperedge weights in the hypergraph structure relying on the algebraic connectivity $a(\mathcal{G})$, which is a measure of how well the brain regions composing the hyperedges are connected, even if they reside in different FNs.
-The results achieved with the $a(\mathcal{G})$ method showed a greater number of significantly different hyperedges than common approaches.
-The combination of decreased connectivity in sensorimotor, attentional, and default mode networks, together with increased connectivity in attention systems, underscores the heterogeneous and dynamic nature of the disease.
+In this work, we proposed an approach for computing the hyperedge weights in the hypergraph structure relying on the $a(\mathcal{G})$, which is a measure of how well the brain regions composing the hyperedges are connected, even if they reside in different FNs.
+The results obtained with $a(\mathcal{G})$ showed a greater number of significantly different hyperedges and superior classification performance than common approaches.
+The combination of decreased connectivity in somatomotor, attention, and default-mode FNs, together with increased connectivity in attention systems, underscores the heterogeneous and dynamic nature of the disease.
 Our use of $a(\mathcal{G})$ and hypergraph models provides a new way to capture these changes, highlighting both functional disconnection and potential adaptations.
 Furthermore, the mediation effects involving tau burden reinforce the idea of FC as the mechanistic link between molecular pathology and clinical symptoms, offering a pathway through which disease processes affect cognition.